Conservation council tackles spearguns, sugar gliders, and more

 “Bearing in mind that coral reef health and fish populations have both decreased from historic levels, and the DOE surveys show that both are currently under threat, we basically have decided that it is really not possible just to have a free application process,” said DOE Director Gina Ebanks-Petrie, a NCC member.

 In other business, the council weighed in on a matter involving the illegal import of a sugar glider on a Cayman Airways flight some time ago.
-Council Chair Christine Rose-Smyth pointed out that the animal was smuggled in, but says if a permit were applied for, it would have likely been rejected.
+Council Chair Christine Rose-Smyth pointed out that the animal was brought into the country without following animal import procedures, but says if a permit were applied for, it would have likely been rejected.
 She said invasive sugar gliders have been wreaking havoc on endemic parrot species in Tasmania, and asked the question we have all been asking: what happened to the animal?

 “If they are being held pending any action by other authorities, then definitely they need to be kept in very secure circumstances,” said Ms. Rose-Smyth.